AreebaNadeem567/04_input_guardrail/README.md

-🛡️ Guardrails Exercises
+#📘 Assignment – Input Guardrails
+##📝 Overview

-This repository contains three exercises that demonstrate how to use Input Guardrails in agents.
+This project demonstrates how to create and trigger Input Guardrails using custom agents.
-Each exercise showcases a different real-world scenario for guardrail triggering, validation, and stopping agent execution.
+Guardrails validate user input, restrict unsafe actions, and ensure that the agent only processes safe and compliant prompts.

+#🎯 Objectives

+Understand how Input Guardrails prevent restricted inputs

+Implement agents with input validation and tripwire triggers

+Observe guardrail activations through logs

+Maintain safe and rule-based agent behavior

+#🧠 Key Concepts

+Input Guardrail – Checks and validates user input before execution

+Tripwire Trigger – Event that activates when restricted input is detected

+Agent Safety Control – Guardrails maintain compliance and prevent misuse

+Logging System – Displays guardrail activations and blocked inputs in the console

+🧩 Exercises
-🧠 Exercise # 1 – Input Guardrail Trigger
+🔹 Exercise 1 – Input Guardrail Trigger
-🎯 Objective:

-Create an agent with an input guardrail that triggers when a sensitive or restricted prompt is entered.

-💬 Prompt Example:
+Prompt Example:

 I want to change my class timings 😭😭

-✅ Expected Outcome:
+Expected Behavior:

-When the above input is given, the InputGuardRailTripwireTriggered should be called in the except block.
+When this input is received, the system should raise InputGuardRailTripwireTriggered in the except block.
-You can see this behavior clearly in your console logs.
+You’ll see this event logged in your terminal output.

-🧩 Key Concept:

-This shows how input validation can stop the agent before executing restricted actions.

-👨‍👦 Exercise # 2 – Father Agent and Father Guardrail
+🔹 Exercise 2 – Father Agent and Guardrail
-🎯 Objective:

-Create a Father Agent with a Father Guardrail that stops the child agent from performing an action below 26°C.

-💬 Example Scenario:
+Scenario:

-If a child agent tries to run when temperature is below 26°C:

 Child: I want to go out and run! 🏃‍♂️

-If the temperature < 26°C, the Father Guardrail should stop the action and respond with:
+If the temperature < 26°C, the Father Guardrail stops the action:

 Father: No, it's too cold to run outside!

-✅ Expected Outcome:
+Expected Behavior:

-Execution is halted, and the guardrail logs a stop message in the console.
+The action is halted and logged in the console.

-🚪 Exercise # 3 – Gate Keeper Agent and Guardrail
+🔹 Exercise 3 – Gate Keeper Agent and Guardrail
-🎯 Objective:

-Create a Gate Keeper Agent with a Gate Keeper Guardrail that only allows students from a specific school to pass.

-💬 Example Scenario:
+Scenario:

 Student: I’m from City High School.
 Can I enter?

-If the student is not from City High School, the Gate Keeper Guardrail should block access and respond with:
+If the student is not from City High School, the Gate Keeper Guardrail responds:

 Gate Keeper: Sorry, only students from City High School are allowed!

-✅ Expected Outcome:
+Expected Behavior:

-The agent validates student identity and triggers a guardrail for unauthorized entries.
+Unauthorized access is blocked, and the guardrail logs the event.

 🧾 Logs & Debugging

-All events (input triggers, guardrail activations, and halts) will be visible in console logs.
+All guardrail events appear in your console logs, showing:
-You can observe:

-✅ Valid inputs being accepted
+✅ Valid inputs accepted

-🚫 Invalid inputs triggering guardrails
+🚫 Restricted inputs blocked

-⚠️ Execution halts shown in logs
+⚠️ Guardrail activations recorded

 🧑‍💻 Author

 Areeba Nadeem
-Project on Guardrails and Agent Execution Control
+Project: Input Guardrails and Agent Safety